 Ms. Crawford downloaded the NWS MLB WSR-88D Level II data for the test case from the National Climatic Data Center website.
-She used the WDSS-II utility that converts Lev- Interactive Radar Information System el II format to netCDF on all the files and was able to display the data in WDSS-II.
-Figure 9 shows the WDSS-Il display of the reflectivity and velocity fields for the first tornadic event on 14 April 2013 over Cocoa, Florida (www.srh.noaa.gov/media/mlb/pdfs/ Damage 041413 Survey.pdf).
+She used el II format to netCDF on all the files and was able to display the data in WDSS-II.
+Figure 9 shows the WDSS- ed Dr. Lawrence Carey of the Univer- Mr. Paul Biron of the FAA, which he II display of the reflectivity and veloci- sity of Alabama Huntsville, who has ty fields for the first tornadic event on 14 April 2013 over Cocoa, Florida Damage 041413 Survey.pdf).
 The tornado location is surrounded by a yellow circle.